Grade Accelerator Programme

 9. The Centre will not be able to offer a second make-up class if your child missed his/her scheduled make-up lesson, regardless of the circumstance.

-1. Your child should not attend onsite lessons if they show any signs of illnesses (such as coughing, sneezing or vomiting).
-This is to prevent infecting other children in the classroom.
-A child showing symptoms of illness will be required to be taken home immediately.
+1. Students should not attend onsite lessons if they show any signs of illnesses (such as coughing, sneezing or vomiting).
+This is to prevent infecting other students in the classroom.
+A student showing symptoms of illness will be required to be taken home immediately.

-2. If your child has contracted any childhood diseases, such as chickenpox, hand, foot and mouth disease or measles, you must notify The Centre and keep him or her at home until the quarantine period is over.
+2. If a student contracts any childhood diseases, such as chickenpox, hand, foot and mouth disease or measles, you must notify The Centre and keep him or her at home until the quarantine period is over.

-3. In the interest of your child’s well being whilst in The Centre’s care, The Centre must be informed of any medical or other conditions affecting your child.
+3. In the interest of every student’s well being whilst in The Centre’s care, The Centre must be informed of any medical or other conditions affecting your child.

 8.0 STUDENTS’ RESPONSIBILITIES